okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 The Password Policy type controls settings that determine a user’s password length and complexity, as well as the frequency with which a password can be changed.
 This policy also governs the recovery operations that may be performed by the user, including change password, reset (forgot) password and self-service password unlock.
 For more information, see Okta's [API Reference](/docs/api/resources/policy.html#GroupPasswordPolicy).

-### API Bug Fixes
+### API Bug Fix

-Bug fixes are expected on preview orgs starting September 20, 2017, and on production orgs starting September 25, 2017.
+This bug fix is expected on preview orgs starting September October 4, 2017, and on production orgs starting October 9, 2017.

 * Claim evaluation didn't always respect the Universal Directory schema.
 (OKTA-137462)
-* The `name` and `description` fields in OpenID Connect scopes weren't editable in the Okta user interface.
-(OKTA-136527)

 ### Does Your Org Have This Change Yet?